Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 | 6 | Ominous whispers can be heard by you and those affected by your magic. |

 # Fey Mind
 Being a creature of the Feywild, you are sly and conniving.
 You can speak, read, and write Sylvan.
-You have advantage on Charisma ([[Deception]]) and ([[Persuasion]]) checks when interacting with Fey creatures.
+Whenever you make a Charisma check when interacting with fey creatures, your proficiency bonus is doubled if it applies to the check.

 Additionally, you have advantage on saving throws you make to avoid or end the Charmed condition, and magic can't put you to sleep.